Hawzy/hawzy.github.io/_posts/2022-01-12/2022-01-12-create-powershell-profile.md

 ## Conclusion

-Now I just need to reload the profile and test the new function on this blogpost `gac "day 11"`.
+Now I just need to reload the profile and test the new function on this blogpost `gac "day 11" && git push`.
 If you are reading this, then it looked like it worked.
 For Day 11 of 100 days of code, I created the structure of my PowerShell Profile and added a couple functions to it.
 I put it in OneDrive so it should now sync to all my machines that are setup that way, but I can also pull a copy from GitHub if I need to.
+You can view the GitHub repo here: [https://github.com/Hawzy/powershell-profile](https://github.com/Hawzy/powershell-profile)